Lewisham London Borough Council

 Lewisham London Borough Council, also known as Lewisham Council, is the local authority for the London Borough of Lewisham in Greater London, England.
-The council has been under Labour majority control since 2010.
-It has been led by a directly elected mayor since 2002.
+The council is responsible for providing certain services within the borough.
+The council came under a Green majority control in 2026 It has been led by a directly elected mayor since 2002.
 The council meets at Lewisham Town Hall in the Catford area of the borough.

 History

 There has been an elected Lewisham local authority since 1856 when the Lewisham District was created, covering the ancient parish of Lewisham and the hamlet of Penge, governed by an elected board.
 It was one of the lower tier authorities within the area of the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
 In 1889 the Metropolitan Board of Works' area was made the County of London.
 In 1900 the lower tier was reorganised into metropolitan boroughs, each with a borough council, one of which was called Lewisham.
 The borough covered a different area to the old Lewisham District; Penge was transferred to Kent, but the new borough gained the parish of Lee.

 The larger London Borough of Lewisham and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's outgoing authorities, being the councils of the two metropolitan boroughs of Lewisham and Deptford.
 The new council formally came into its powers on 1 April 1965, at which point the old boroughs and their councils were abolished.

 The council's full legal name is "The Mayor and Burgesses of the London Borough of Lewisham", but it styles itself Lewisham Council.

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Lewisham) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.
 Lewisham became a local education authority in 1990 when the Inner London Education Authority was dissolved.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.